Work

 1990s music lyrics poster

-Designed to display in my home next to my record player, this typographic poster lists lyrics from every UK number one song of the 1990s.
-Each lyric is accompanied by the track name, artist, and how many weeks it spent at the top of the chart.
+I regularly enjoy design as a hobby.
+This typographic poster was designed to be displayed in my home next to my record player.
+It lists lyrics from every UK number one song of the 1990s.
+Each lyric is accompanied by the track name, artist, and the number of weeks the song spent at the top of the chart.
+Warning: ear worms below!

 Poster with lyrics from every UK number one song of the 1990s arranged in a colorful, typographic design on a dark blue background, hanging on a white brick wall.